jadexiao/music/pages/tips.md

 <p class="tip-category">5.&nbsp;&nbsp;Practice</p>

 {: .tip }
+Understand the difference between reactive and preventative practice.

+<a href="https://www.youtube.com/watch?v=WWb6RHPlhcY" target="_blank">This video</a> explains the difference.
+Basically, muscle memory is the _proportion_ of times you can play something correctly.
+Succeeding 20 times and failing 5 times is better than succeeding 50 times and failing 50 times.
+The more you fail, the more you train yourself to play incorrectly.
+Once you internalize this, you will begin to practice more mindfully knowing that every attempt counts.

+{: .tip }
+Practice while watching something.

+Once you've gotten used to the mechanics of a technique, practicing it in the background while watching TV or a YouTube video is an efficient way of getting reps in.

+{: .tip }
 Practice with a metronome.

 It's not fun but developing a reliable and accurate internal clock is a must.
 You don't _have_ to listen to clicks.
 I prefer the voice mode or a drum track.

-{: .tip }
-Practice while watching something.

-I've found that playing absentmindedly while watching TV or a YouTube video is super effective for drilling a technique.
-You can get reps in without the pressure of playing perfectly.
-In general, practice is easier when you're relaxed.

 <hr>